AshrafAlJariri/ActiveDirectoryLab-/README.md

 <h2>Description</h2>

 <p>
-This project documents my learning from an Active Directory basics lab.
+This project documents my learning from an Active Directory lab.
 The lab demonstrates how Windows domains are used to centrally manage users, computers, groups, permissions, and security policies in a business environment.
 </p>